The hidden language of rhythm: Why tap dancers are secret mathematicians

 The connection begins with the way a dancer perceives time.
 In a typical maths classroom, a student might see a fraction written on a whiteboard, but in a tap class, they become the fraction.
 To hit a syncopated beat, a dancer must subconsciously divide a bar of music into halves, quarters, and sixteenths, executing those divisions with millisecond precision.
 This physical embodiment of fractions creates a deep-seated understanding of how numbers work in the real world, turning an abstract concept into a tangible, felt experience.

 This numerical fluency extends into the world of algebra through the mastery of patterns and sequencing.
 Every time step or shuffle-ball-change is a formula.
 Our students learn to recognise these patterns and then interchange or reverse them, much like solving an equation.
-Because our ADPA Tap syllabus requires such a high level of technical accuracy, students develop an auditory feedback loop.
+Because our classes with the ADPA Tap syllabus requires such a high level of technical accuracy, students develop an auditory feedback loop.
 They can hear immediately if a calculation is off-beat, fostering a mindset of precision that is essential for success in STEM subjects.

 Beyond the numbers, there is the geometry of the body.
 Tap dancing requires a sophisticated understanding of angles and force.
 To create the crisp, clear sounds that earned our students top marks in the world during the 2025 exam season, a dancer must manage their centre of gravity and the trajectory of their feet with the precision of a physicist.
 This multitasking, balancing the body while simultaneously "drumming" a complex rhythm, strengthens the brain's executive function, allowing students to handle multi-step tasks with much greater ease.